thaibinhbr97/instagram-clone/README.md

 # instagram-clone
-I will create a clone the database structure of a photo sharing social network using SQL.
+I will create a clone database structure of a photo sharing social network using SQL.
 The photo sharring social network is Instagram Clone.

 I will answers all of these questions: